 The air cleaner element must be replaced in accordance with the Periodic Maintenance Chart.
-In dusty, rainy, or muddy conditions, the air cleaner element should be serviced more frequently than the recommended interval.
+This motorcycle's air cleaner element consists of a wet paper filter, which cannot be cleaned.
+In dusty, rainy, or on muddy conditions, the air cleaner element should be serviced more frequently than the recommended interval.

-Use only the recommended air cleaner element (Kawasaki part number 11013-0041).
-Using the other air cleaner elements will wear the engine prematurely or lower the engine performance.
+Use only the recommended air cleaner element (Kawasaki part number 11013-0713).
+Using the any other air cleaner element will wear the engine prematurely or lower the engine performance.